-4 IN 10 transient kids miss too much school when families move.1
+4 IN 10 homeless kids transient kids are chronically miss too much school when families move.1

-- Chang, Hedy; Romero, Mariajose, Present, Engaged and Accounted For: The Critical Importance of Addressing Chronic Assence in the Early Grades, National Center for Children in Powery; NY: NY, September 2008.
+Chang, Hedy; Romero, Mariajose, Present, Engaged and Accounted For: The Critical Importance of Addressing Chronic Absence in the Early Grades, National Center for Children in Powery; WY: NY, September 2008.
 Chronic Absence in Utah, Utah Education Policy Center at the University of Utah, 2012.